A Reference to other Neuropathy Groups, Webpages in Australia.

 disease itself causes ataxia (loss of balance) however my medication 'Lyrica' Pfizer, also causes loss of balance,

-and excessive weight gain, The weight gain affects other organs and can't be reduced by diet or exercise, and then
+gain affects other organs and can't be reduced by diet and as I can't walk any great distance or use an exercise

 The constant pain generated from my lower extermities (feet & legs) 'pins &